-The Model Regulation states that, "[f]or any duration in the first segment, X percent of the select mortality factors in the Appendix" can be used for the calculation of minimum reserves subject to some criteria.
-Some actuaries believe that this wording implies that the most direct method is to apply the single life X factors to the single life 19-Year select factors, calculate the mortality for each individual life and then calculate the joint life deficiency reserve mortality using the single life rates.
-A generally conservative approximation that also is used is to:
+The Model Regulation states that, "[f]or any duration in the first segment, X percent of the select mortality factors in the Appendix" can be used for the calculation of minimum reserves subject to certain criteria.
+Some actuaries believe that this wording implies that the most direct method is to apply the single life X factors to the single life 19-Year select factors for a 1980 CSO product, calculate the mortality for each individual life and then calculate the joint life deficiency reserve mortality using the single life rates.
+For a 1980 CSO product, a generally conservative approximation that also is used, is to: